Proxies and video conferencing and calling

 The proxy must allow connections to <subdomain>.call.sl.

-StarLeaf Outlook Add-in for Exchange Server supports connection through proxies.
+StarLeaf Scheduler for Outlook Exchange Server supports connection through proxies.
 The add-in supports the HTTP-CONNECT proxy protocol and it uses the proxy configuration from a user’s Internet Explorer proxy settings.
 The add-in supports all HTTP proxies that Internet Explorer supports.
 For scheduling meetings, the add-in communicates with api.starleaf.com.